Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 Oh, Shocky.

-Oh that boy, man.
+Oh, that boy, man.

-He's on a he's on a bum knee too.
+He's on a bum knee, too.

-I'm more interested in I'm I'm more interested in the Saints defense.
+I'm more interested in the Saints defense.

 I need to ask you a question about what happens in the NFL.

-That uh that there are cash rewards being offered Saints defensive players for putting him out of game.
+I'm reading today that there are bounties out on Peyton Manning, that there are cash rewards being offered Saints defensive players for putting him out of the game.

 Does that stuff actually happen?